-Many people in the UK live with pre-existing conditions, so you’re not alone; and we’ve helped people with pre-existing conditions successfully claim compensation following an accident that wasn’t their fault.
+Many people in the UK live with pre-existing conditions, so you’re not alone; and expert solicitors have helped people with pre-existing conditions successfully claim compensation following an accident that wasn’t their fault.

-We know that an accident can have a greater impact than just physical injuries and that as a result your mental health may have suffered to.
+We know that an accident can have a greater impact than just physical injuries and that as a result your mental health may have suffered too.

 There is often a misconception that to be able to make a claim the injuries resulting from your accident have to be dramatic and life-changing.
 Equally, there are some that say anybody can make a claim for stubbing their toe.
 Neither are true.

-To be able to make a claim, you must have been in an accident in the last three years, somebody else must have been at fault and you must have been injured from the accident.
+To be able to make a claim, you must have been in an accident in the last three years, somebody else must have been at fault and you must have been injured due to the accident.

 There are some cases where injuries might not become apparent straight away.
-In those cases, we can still help you make a claim.
-Instead of three years since your accident, you have from the date your injury or resulting illness was discovered.
+In those cases, an injury solicitor can still help you make a claim.
+Instead of three years since your accident, the time limit starts from the date your injury (or resulting illness) was discovered.

-If your accident has made your pre-existing condition or illness worse, we can help you make a claim, as you’re entitled to make a claim when anything impacts how you live your life normally.
+If your accident has made your pre-existing condition or illness worse, you could still be in a position to make a claim, as you’re entitled to make a claim when anything impacts how you live your life normally.

-When considering your compensation, following this type of accident, your solicitor will consider:
+When considering your compensation following this type of accident, your solicitor will take into account:

 Legally, the process of claiming with a pre-existing or chronic illness or condition is very similar to that of any personal injury claim, and you cannot be discriminated against because you may have been ill before.

 However, proving that your illness or condition was exacerbated or accelerated as a result of your accident can be difficult.
-Our expert solicitors can help you with this if you decide to claim.
+An expert solicitor can help you with this if you decide to claim.